Parallel coordinates: Reading

-Inselberg (Inselberg 1997) made a full review of how to visually read out parallel coords' relational patterns.
-When most lines between two parallel axis are somewhat parallel to each other, it suggests a positive relationship between these two dimensions.
+Inselberg (Inselberg 1997) made a full review of how to visually read out parallel coordinates relational patterns.
+When most lines between two parallel axes are somewhat parallel to each other, it suggests a positive relationship between these two dimensions.
 When lines cross in a kind of superposition of X-shapes, it's a negative relationship.
 When lines cross randomly or are parallel, it shows there is no particular relationship.

 Limitations

 In parallel coordinates, each axis can have at most two neighboring axes (one on the left, and one on the right).
-For a d-dimensional data set, at most d-1 relationships can be shown at a time.
+For a n-dimensional data set, at most n-1 relationships can be shown at a time without altering the approach.
 In time series visualization, there exists a natural predecessor and successor; therefore in this special case, there exists a preferred arrangement.
-However, when the axes do not have a unique order, finding a good axis arrangement requires the use of heuristics and experimentation.
-In order to explore more complex relationships, axes must be reordered.
+However, when the axes do not have a unique order, finding a good axis arrangement requires the use of experimentation and feature engineering.
+To explore more relationships, axes may be reordered or restructured.

-By arranging the axes in 3-dimensional space (however, still in parallel, like nails in a nail bed), an axis can have more than two neighbors in a circle around the central attribute, and the arrangement problem gets easier (for example by using a minimum spanning tree).
+One approach arranges axes in 3-dimensional space (still in parallel, forming a Lattice graph), an axis can have more than two neighbors in a circle around the central attribute, and the arrangement problem can be improve by using a minimum spanning tree.
 A prototype of this visualization is available as extension to the data mining software ELKI.
 However, the visualization is harder to interpret and interact with than a linear order.

 Software

-While there are a large number of papers about parallel coordinates, there are only few notable software publicly available to convert databases into parallel coordinates graphics.
+While there are a large number of papers about parallel coordinates, there are only a few notable software publicly available to convert databases into parallel coordinates graphics.
 Notable software are ELKI, GGobi, Mondrian, Orange and ROOT.
 Libraries include Protovis.js, D3.js provides basic examples.
 D3.Parcoords.js (a D3-based library) specifically dedicated to parallel coordinates graphic creation has also been published.
 The Python data structure and analysis library Pandas implements parallel coordinates plotting, using the plotting library matplotlib.